alisonthemonster/Presently/StoreListing.md

 ⁕ Reflect back on your past moments of gratitude
 ⁕ Find motivation through quotes and prompts
-⁕ Set daily reminders to continue your gratitude practice ⁕ Search your old entries
+⁕ Set daily reminders to continue your gratitude practice ⁕ Lock your entries with fingerprint or face id
+⁕ Automatically back up your entries to Dropbox
-⁕ Lock your entries with fingerprint or face id
+⁕ Search your old entries
 ⁕ Share your entries with family and friends
 ⁕ Export/import your entries
 ⁕ Switch to your favorite color scheme